 Emissions from power plants contribute to widespread ozone pollution in the United States.

-Emissions from power plants in just eleven states account for 50 percent of the total nitrogen oxide pollution emitted by power plants into our environment.
+- Emissions from power plants in just eleven states account for 50 percent of the total nitrogen oxide pollution emitted by power plants into our environment.
 See ES Figure 1 for the top 15 most polluting states.

 Ground-level ozone pollution puts our health at risk.